-A mortise lock is a prevalent kind of lock often used in the commercial security industry, and its design has stood the test of time as they are durable and reliable.
-Mortise locks can function for decades, in fact, these bolts have been found in old houses and buildings.
+People usually use a mortise lock in the commercial security industry, and its design has stood the test of time as they are durable and reliable.
+Mortise locks can function for decades, and you can find these locks in old houses and buildings.

 Brief History of the Mortise lock

 Mortise locks were known long before the birth of Christ.
 They are mentioned frequently in the Old Testament and mythology.
 At this time, the experts made the mortise cylinder of wood.
 They were broad and crude in design, yet their principle of operation has been the inspiration of today’s modern pin-tumbler mortise cylinder.

 Mortise locks are different and heavier than cylinder locks, and in their design, they use lever locks as a mechanism.
 The components of the mortise lock may vary slightly depending on the brand.
 However, the grounding principle is the same.
 These components have a solid metal construction, large springs, and come built out of very resistant materials.